-If you wish to formalise the agreement between you and your former spouse or partner in a quick and cost effective way (relative to the cost of litigation), Balmoral Legal can formalise the agreement between you and your former spouse or partner so that it can be binding and enforceable in law.
+Our office can formalise any agreement reached in a quick and cost effective way (relative to the cost of litigation).
+Once it is formalised, it can be binding and enforceable in law.

-Should no agreement be reached between you and your former spouse then our office can assist with the preparation of materials and representation at the Family Court should litigation be required.
+Where no agreement can be reached, our office can assist with the preparation of materials and representation at the Family Court.
 Please contact our office on (08) 9355 0776 to discuss your matter with one of our experienced solicitors.